Jonika Airlines

-Jonika Airlines is a Ukrainian scheduled and charter airline based at Kyiv International Airport (Zhuliany).
+Jonika Airlines was a Ukrainian scheduled and charter airline based at Kyiv International Airport (Zhuliany).
+As of January 2026, the airline's current status is listed as "Out of Business".

 History

 Founded in 2018, the airline started operations after receiving the first Boeing 737-400 in July 2018; a second model was added to the fleet in April 2019.
 In 2020 the company acquired Airbus A319-100 and Boeing 737-300.

 Destinations

 Jonika Airlines serves the following destinations as of December 2021: